 ‘Sacrificing his flesh may be the only way out.’

-Pay Up is a 2020 American horror film about a young man that owes a debt to a drug dealer so submits to a cult’s gory and invasive procedure.
+Pay Up is a 2020 American horror film about a young man that owes a debt to a drug dealer and submits to a cult’s nasty invasive procedure.
 Trading soft flesh for hard cash may be his only way out.

 Written and directed by Mike Pickle, the StoneCanvas Pictures production stars Adam Conn, Lora McHugh, Nick Theurer, Carol Morrow, Pyar Anderson, and Tito Flores.